ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 To adopt this license, we first looked at any dependencies that our project had.
 Namely the Microsoft `.nuget` packages released under the MIT license, as well as other third party tools such as `Moq` released under the BSD-3 license.
 The dependencies we identified do not place restrictions on our project source release through their licensing.

 An important reference for an overview of software licensing options in the open source community has been `https://choosealicense.com/`.
-Insight into the importance of licensing for promoting competition and continued development was promoted by attending a guest lecture on the subject by Martin von Haller Grønbæk at ITU.
+Insight into the importance of licensing for promoting competition and continued development was promoted by attending a guest lecture on the subject by Martin von Haller Grønbæk at ITU.[^5]

+[^5]: Martin von Haller Grønbæk, "Guest lecture on Software Licenses" (lecture, ITU, Copenhagen, October 9, 2024).

 ## LLMs, ChatGPT, Copilot, and others